How Michelangelo Carved Marble Looking Over Michelangelo’s Shoulder As He Carves Marble, Chapter One, The Non-Finito Copyright 2021 Cornelius Sullivan

 Emerging Face, marble, life size, by the author, private collection Boston.

 As a young artist, I picked up a marble boulder from the side of the road near the Vermont Marble Company quarries in Proctor, Vermont.
 I tried to carve it with a screwdriver.
-After a while I was able to find some better tools.
+After a while I was able to find some better tools and stop hitting that thumb bone with a carpenter’s hammer.
 But still, there were no carving teachers.
 Michelangelo became my only teacher as I studied his unfinished carvings.
 They presented, like an archaeological record, a physical record of his thinking and of his carving process.

 The point chisel left deep parallel grooves.
-I imagined the sculptor wielding a heavy hammer sending sizable marble chips flying as the marble began to yield its hidden beauty.
-After this, and overlaying this, were fine cross hatched lines left by a toothed chisel.
+I imagined the sculptor wielding a heavy two pound hammer (subia) sending sizable marble chips flying as the marble began to yield its hidden beauty.
+After this, and overlaying this, were fine cross hatched lines left by a toothed chisel (gradina).
 It traveling around the form and was more caressing and less penetrating than the point.

-Michelangelo’s carving method was one of seeing and then finding what was hidden in the block of marble.
+Michelangelo’s carving method was one of seeing and finishing a part in order to see and then find more hidden in the block of marble.
 There was a Neo-Platonic element in this method that was consonant with the philosophy that he learned from the poets and philosophers at the table of Lorenzo de Medici.

 Captives; Atlas, Bearded, Young, and Awakening, Galleria del Academia, Florence.